Using Third-Party Solar Panels With a Goal Zero Yeti Power Station

 So to conclude, to connect the panels in parallel: Take both positives from each panel, and connect it to the MC4 Y Branch adapter with the two female parts.
 Then take the negative wire from each panel and connect them to the MC4 Y Branch with the two male parts.

-Now your panels should be connected to each other, and have a positive and a negative coming from the MC4 Y Branch adapter, now connect them to the No products found. or the mc4 to 8mm adapter depending on which input you intend to use.
+Now your panels should be connected to each other, and have a positive and a negative coming from the MC4 Y Branch adapter, now connect them to the MC4 Adapter or the mc4 to 8mm adapter depending on which input you intend to use.

 If your Yeti can handle up to 50V, you could technically connect two panels in series as long as they each have a VMP voltage of 25V or below.